Blog vs a website … which one should I have?

-The advantage of WordPress as a CMS is that it allows you to publish content such as written text, audio and video and have it online within minutes, unlike traditional static websites which can take hours to build and hours to update, which can cost you each time – unless you’re familiar with building or editing html sites.
+The advantage of using WordPress as a CMS is that it allows you to publish content such as written text, audio and video and have it online within minutes, unlike traditional static websites which can take hours to build and hours to update and which can cost you each time – unless you’re familiar with building or editing html sites.

 What Are The Time Factors?